nvo87/3_bars/README.md

 bars.py returns:
 ```
-The biggest bar - Спорт бар «Красная машина»
+The biggest bar - Sportbar Red Mashine
-The smallest one - БАР. СОКИ
+The smallest one - Bar Spring
-The closest one - Таверна
+The closest one - Taverna

 ```